Trusted WordPress tutorials, when you need them most.

 Soundcloud

 SoundCloud is a popular music and podcast hosting platform.
-The good thing is that you can embed any podcast episode from SoundCloud by simply placing the URL anywhere in your WordPress posts and pages.
+The best feature we found while testing was that you can embed any podcast episode from the platform by simply placing the URL anywhere in your WordPress posts and pages.

 SoundCloud is free for up to 3 hours of uploads.
 Their free plan is a good starting point for beginners who want to test the waters first.